Raquel-MJL/Raquel-MJL/README.md

 - 🔭 I’m currently working on **learning as much as I can.**

-- 🌱 I’m currently learning **C, HTML, CSS, Angular, MySQL, TypeSrcipt, JavaScript and Python**
+- 🌱 I’m currently learning **C, HTML, CSS, Angular, MySQL, TypeSrcipt, JavaScript, PHP and Python**

 - 🤝 I’m looking for help with **searching good sources of information about developement and technologies.**